tungtokyo1108/SVVS/README.md

 ### Source code

-All of the code is in the ```src/``` folder which you can use to re-make the analyses, figures and tables in the paper:
+All of the code is in the ```src/``` folder, you can use to re-make the analyses, figures and tables in the paper:

 - DMM_Dirichlet_SVVS.py: file contains Python codes for SVVS algorithm
 - SVVS_application.py: file that is used to run SVVS algorithm for a sepecific dataset.
 Outputs of this file are ARI score for each dataset in Table 3 and a number of selected species in Table S1 and S2.